openstack/ironic/doc/source/admin/cleaning.rst

 Should I disable automated cleaning?
 ------------------------------------
-Automated cleaning is recommended for ironic deployments, however, there are some tradeoffs to having it enabled.
-For instance, ironic cannot deploy a new instance to a node that is currently cleaning, and cleaning can be a time consuming process.
+Automated cleaning is recommended for Ironic deployments, however, there are some tradeoffs to having it enabled.
+For instance, Ironic cannot deploy a new instance to a node that is currently cleaning, and cleaning can be a time consuming process.
 To mitigate this, we suggest using NVMe drives with support for NVMe Secure Erase (based on ``nvme-cli`` format command) or ATA drives